Medication Therapy Management Program

-UnitedHealthcare's Medication Therapy Management (MTM) program was developed by a team of pharmacists and doctors.
-This program helps eligible members use their coverage, understand their medications, and how to use those medications.
+UnitedHealthcare’s Medication Therapy Management (MTM) program was developed by a team of pharmacists and doctors.
+This program helps eligible members use their coverage, understand their medications, and how to use those medications, by providing members with a comprehensive medication review (CMR) with a pharmacist or other qualified health care provider.
 It can also help protect members from the possible risks of drug side effects and potentially harmful drug combinations.

 This program is available at no additional cost.
 You'll be automatically enrolled in the Medication Therapy Management program if you: